openproof-net/rpo-spec-v0.1/README.md

     )
     return hashlib.sha256(payload.encode('utf-8')).hexdigest()

-5. 🧪 Validating an RPO Bundle
+5. Validating an RPO Bundle

-A system should reject any RPO if:
+A system must reject any bundle if:

 mandatory fields are missing,

 timestamp is not ISO-8601,

-hash is not a 64-char hex,
+hash is not a 64-character hex string,

 narrative structure is invalid,

-recomputed hash does not match.
+the recomputed hash does not match.

 This ensures a provably immutable artifact.

-6. 🔧 Generating a New RPO (Developer Example) import uuid from datetime import datetime
+6. Developer Example — Generating a New RPO import uuid from datetime import datetime